Skip to content

 To run atopile, you will need the atopile compiler, the VSCode extension for syntax highlighting and git credential manager.

 atopile is published as a python package on pypi.
-You can install it using pip from your command line.
-We recommend setting up a virtual environment for atopile so that atopile's dependencies don't clash with the rest of your system.
+You can install it using uv from your command line.

 Run ato --version to ensure the install worked.
 You might need to open a new terminal window for the ato command to be recognized.

-pipx has some dead simple installation instructions here: https://pipx.pypa.io/stable/installation/#installing-pipx
+uv has some dead simple installation instructions here: https://docs.astral.sh/uv/installation/

 atopile should be installed.
 You can verify that it worked with the following command which should give you the current version of atopile.